KavehZaf/NTNU_Presentations/NTNU_TeamBatterySeminar/PresentationText.md

 Slide 10:
 What do we suggest is to develop a high performace solver specifically to solve large scale ACOPF problems efficiently.
-This means to develop algorithms and libraries for mathematical operation of large sparse matrices The prototype models shows convincing results for real size systems, in order to see the detail of what we have done so far, please read these two paper, refered here.
+This means to develop algorithms and libraries for mathematical operations of large sparse matrices The prototype models we developed shows convincing results for real size systems which you can see in our case study, Third section of this presentaiton,

-W
+ in order to see the detail of what we have done so far, please read these two paper, refered here.

+Slide 11
+This slide shows the conventioal

+Slide 12:
+This slide shows the future of power systme.
+You need to have a large computational power to operate such asystem efficiently.

+Slie 13

+Slide 14:
+you can see EV sale precenage is increasing year by year.

+Sile 15:

+Slide 16:
+Steinjer has 856 consumers, 32 medum volaatge transformer and 2 feeders.
+The different color in this figure show different voltage level in the network and how thy are distributed.

+Simulations are conducted by having access to one year of consumer's base load, the year of 2012 which there is almost zero EV in the network.

+Slide 17:
+Simulations for the Stienkjer case demo is conducted through time with the proposed BATTPOWER solver.

+Through time things changes, not everybody arrives and connects his ev at the same time, so The number of EV charges in different time.

+Slide 18
+Now we are back to the simulation results shown in the second slide.

+Dumb charging mode means: EV charges when it arrives 20% here means that the network can only host 20 cars to be EV, if more it will break.
+Arrival and departure times are considered based on norwegian driving stndards and are taken from published reports.

+Market price base means we charge the EVs when it is the minmum market price:
+In this example minmum maket price is between 4:00 to 5:00 AM.
+So the simulation reults suggest that 36% of cars can be EV, if more it will break

+Our proposed charging method is based on considering both market price and grid operational limits, which are voltage and flow limits.
+This this method it is possible to host 100% EV in the network.